What is cybersecurity?

 The vital cyber-physical systems that our societies rely on – including electricity grids, water systems, and public health services – are vulnerable to various risks.
 Critical infrastructure security is deployed to protect these systems from natural disasters, physical attacks, and cyberattacks.

-Network security is a combination of hardware and software solutions that protect against unauthorised network access, which can result in information being intercepted, changed, or stolen.
+Network security is a combination of hardware and software solutions that protect against unauthorized network access, which can result in information being intercepted, changed, or stolen.
 Types of network security include logins, passwords, and application security.

 Endpoints or end-user devices – including desktops, laptops, wireless systems, and mobile devices – are all entry points for threats.
 Endpoint security includes antivirus and anti-malware protection, IoT security, and cloud security.

-Information security, or InfoSec, focuses on maintaining the confidentiality, integrity, and availability of all of an organisation’s digital and analog data.
+Information security, or InfoSec, focuses on maintaining the confidentiality, integrity, and availability of all of an organization’s digital and analog data.
 There are many types of information security, including application security, encryption, and disaster recovery.
 Cybersecurity can be seen as a subset of information security; both focus on the security of data, but InfoSec has a broader scope.

 Data loss prevention